Frequently Asked Questions

 When you are in Nepal, make sure you only eat thoroughly cooked food.
 Also avoid fast food and salads.
-Drink only the reputed brand of bottled water, and soft drinks like Pepsi and Sprite are also fine to drink.
+Drink only bottled water or water from recognized drinking water stations, and soft drinks like Pepsi and Sprite are also fine to drink.

 If you are planning to travel during the monsoon season (June to September) you may get caught by cholera.
 But if you follow our advice and not drink contaminated water like tap water and avoid uncooked food, you reduce the risk to a minimum.

 When you walk down dusty and polluted streets, you better wear a dust mask.
 Especially during the dry season it can be tough to walk in the streets.
 You can buy dust masks at one of the many medical shops.